 There’s plenty of sight-seeing such as churches, museums, and gardens to explore during your stay.
+Even there are lot of good places to stay in the Amalfi Coast which improves your tour experience.
 For something different, drive from Postino to Vietri Sul Mare, otherwise known as the “Road of a 1,000 Bends”, to ascend a twisting, narrow road to experience breathtaking views.

 For those hoping to escape colder climates, Sicily is for you.
 As the island is on the same latitude as the North African coast, the climate is mild and perfect in spring and autumn.
 Here, you’ll find a captivating mix of Greek temples, Baroque palazzos, and Norman churches.
 For outdoorsy travelers, head to the smoking craters of Mount Etna or to the quiet beaches of the southern coast.